meta-flutter/meta-flutter/README.md

 Yocto Layer for Google Flutter related projects.

+_Updates_:
+* FLUTTER_CHANNEL support has been deprecated.
+* FLUTTER_SDK_TAG - New approach.
+Allows locking SDK and Engine to specific commit hash.
+  Valid values for FLUTTER_SDK_TAG are here:  https://github.com/flutter/flutter/tags
+* Flutter Engine Commit
+  If FLUTTER_SDK_TAG is set to "AUTOINC", the engine commit used is master channel.
+Otherwise the engine.version file in flutter/flutter is used to set the engine commit.

-Recommended development flow:
+### Recommended development flow:
 * Build Flutter application using desktop tools
 * Use Flutter Engine Runtime=Debug build confirming it works on target.
-Debug as needed via `flutter attach`
+Debug as needed using customdevices
-* Create Yocto Recipe for Flutter application using `flutter-gallery` as template.
+* Create Yocto Recipe for your Flutter application using `flutter-gallery-*` as the template.
+  Nested projected are supported using FLUTTER_APPLICATION_PATH.
+  Passing Dart defines are done with FLUTTER_EXTRA_BUILD_ARGS.
 * Add flutter-gallery, selected embedder, flutter-engine runtime=Release to your release image.
 * Image device

-Note: If you get a gray screen running the Gallery app, chances are you don't have `LC_ALL` set.
-Check `/usr/share/locale/` on your target for available locale, and set LC_ALL appropriately.
-Example: `export LC_ALL=en_GB`
+Note: If you get a gray screen running the Gallery app, chances are you don't have a locale set.
+Ensure your platform has a valid locale set.
+See GLIBC_GENERATE_LOCALES and IMAGE_LINGUAS in one of the NVidia CI projects on how to do this.

 Note: In theory Swift Shader (CPU render) engine builds should work with the right build flags.
 Be warned it won't work out of the box.
 Select a SoC with a GPU that supports OpenGL 3.0+ and save yourself the Engineering NRE.